Get the latest from TODAY

 The green teas are the least processed and tend to have the highest amounts of polyphenols, and the only type that contain the polyphenol, catechin, which is why many studies have been done using only green teas.
 Certain herbal teas are known for their medicinal values, including soothing the digestive system.

-1. Tea contains antioxidants
+1. Tea contains antioxidants.

-Antioxidants work to prevent the body's version of rust and thus help to keep us young and protect us from damage from pollution.
+Antioxidants work to prevent the body’s version of rust and thus help to keep us young and protect us from damage from pollution.
+Load up on antioxidants with a white tea, which is less processed than black or green tea so it retains more beneficial antioxidants.

-2. Tea has less caffeine than coffee
+2. Tea has less caffeine than coffee.

 Herbal blends have no caffeine, while traditional teas have less than 50 percent of what typically is found in coffee.
 That means you can consume it without those pesky effects on your nervous system, says Leslie Bonci, nutritionist and owner of Active Eating Advice.
+If you're trying to switch from coffee to tea, try a chicory root tea like Teeccino, which has a mouth feel and flavor similar to coffee.
+Chicory root is also known to help reduce stress and is a prebiotic so may be helpful to your gut.
+Bonus: this tea will give you a kick of energy without the caffeine.

 3. Tea may reduce your risk of heart attack and stroke

-"There's a lot of literature out there on tea and heart health," says Anna Ardine, clinical nutrition manager at Magee-Womens Hospital of the University of Pittsburgh Medical Center.
-"This is a health effect for which there is the strongest evidence."
+“There’s a lot of literature out there on tea and heart health,” said Anna Ardine, clinical nutrition manager at Magee-Womens Hospital of the University of Pittsburgh Medical Center.
+“This is a health effect for which there is the strongest evidence.”

 In fact, a study published earlier this year that combined data from a host of earlier reports found a nearly 20 percent reduction in the risk of heart attack and a 35 percent reduced risk of stroke among those who drank one to three cups of green tea a day.
 Those who drank four or more cups of green tea daily had a 32 percent reduction in the risk of having a heart attack and lower levels of LDL cholesterol.
+Four cups of green tea may keep you running to the bathroom, but you can get the same benefit from drinking one cup of matcha tea, which is made from ground green tea leaves and is said to be the nutritional equivalent of 10 cups of regular green tea.

 4. Tea may help with weight loss